 Cloudways: An managed website hosting company that has locations around the world.
 Many one-click apps that auto update behind the scenes.
 They have 24/7 support which in our experience tend to respond within 24 hours solving the issue.

-DigitalOcean: If you want to manage your own server then DigitalOcean is the company for you.
-If you use our link you get $100 in credit for free (to use within 60 days of signing up).
+DigitalOcean: If you want to manage your own server, want great dns, uptime monitor included, and tons of locations.
+If you use our link, you get $100 in credit for free (to use within 60 days of signing up).

 BuyShared: If you want a cheap website host, then check out BuyShared.
 Their support is very good.